emilianozublena/sheetsu-php/README.md

 ### Collection-Model

-The Sheetsu PHP Library comes with a small implementation of the Collection-Model pattern.
+The Sheetsu PHP Library comes with a small implementation of a [Collection abstract data type](https://en.wikipedia.org/wiki/Collection_(abstract_data_type)).

-Collections are objects that group n ammount of Models.
-Collections have different functions that helps to work with groups of Models in a OOP way

 Models are units of Collections (in this case, each Model represents a Row of the given sheet).